SkorpioX22/Wikinalyze/README.md

 # Wikinalyze
 A simple Wikipedia article length comparison tool.
 Powered by Python.
-Developed during WikiMania Singpore 2023.
+Developed during WikiMania Singapore 2023.
-_Announcement: Wikinalyze will get slowed support.
-Refer to Issue#4 for details._
+_Announcement: Wikinalyze has been archived.
+INNOVA has been declared the last release.
+No support will be povided for all versions, starting January 1, 2024._

 What can Wikinalyze do?
 ==============